objecthub/swift-lispkit/README.md

 _LispKit_ (without code duplication) and defines a new native as well as Scheme-based library.

 The iOS version of the LispKit framework is work in progress.
-All libraries except for `(lispkit draw)` are supported, but there are currently a few individual (system) procedures that require porting.
-The differences between the macOS and iOS version of the framework are minor, but require documentation.
-Interestingly, the iPhone 12 Pro seems to outperform the MacBook Pro 16" for simple LispKit benchmarks.
+All libraries except for `(lispkit system os)` are supported, but there are currently a few individual (system) procedures that require porting.
+Library `(lispkit draw)` does not support color lists and is generally still in a rough state.
+Generally, the differences between the macOS and iOS version of the framework are minor, but require documentation.
+Interestingly, the iPhone 12 Pro seems to consistently outperform the MacBook Pro 16" (2019) for simple LispKit benchmarks.

 [_LispPad_](http://lisppad.objecthub.net) implements a simple, lightweight, integrated development environment for _LispKit_ on macOS with a Cocoa-based UI.
 The